-The histories of the Lassell Dome and South Building are so intertwined, that they are best dealt with together.
+Originally known as the New Physical Building or New Physical Observatory, the South Building was constructed between 1891 and 1899.
+It incorporates the dome of a short-lived building constructed at the Observatory in the early 1880s to hold the Lassell telescope.
+The histories of the two buildings are so intertwined, that they are best dealt with together.
 As their story unfolds, it becomes clear how much less straightforward Christie was as Astronomer Royal than his predecessor Airy.
 Christie continually moves the goal posts as he seeks to equip the Observatory with large telescopes – telescopes it has to be said, for which there was no pressing need (other than to keep up with Observatories elsewhere).

 In 1883, a year or so after Christie had taken up the post of Astronomer Royal, the daughters of William Lassell (who had served on the Board of Visitors from 1872 until his death in 1880), offered him their father’s two-foot reflecting telescope – the one with which he had discovered Triton the largest moon of Neptune.

 It was accepted without hesitation, necessitating a degree of reorganisation of the magnetic observatory to accommodate it.
 A single story brick building of 30-foot diameter was erected immediately to the south of, and connecting to Magnetic Office 7.
 The walls were in place by June 1883.
 The dome (by T. Cooke and Sons) of papier Mâché on an iron framework was completed in March the following year.